 Posted March 20th, 2020 at 6:06 pm by Dan Musick

 We are entering uncharted waters.
-Keep in mind that God is providing opportunities to reveal His character in us to an unbelieving world.
-Look for ways to be different for Christ’s glory.
+However, keep in mind that God is providing opportunities to reveal His character in us to an unbelieving world.
+Look for ways to be different for Christ’s glory during COVID-19.

 One of our core values is that we love others.
-In our current situation we do this by protecting customers and employees alike by reducing the risk of contracting the coronavirus.
+In our current situation, by reducing the risk of contracting the coronavirus we protect our customers and employees.

 1. We are currently restricting local pickups and having customers order online.
-We set products in the lobby and lock the door.
+Afterward, we set products in the lobby and lock the door.

-2. Keep everyone away from each other and from customers by keeping employees at home as much as is possible.
-By Wednesday I expect to have only four people here to maintain essential operations.
+2. Keep everyone away from each other and customers by keeping employees at home as much as is possible.
+By Wednesday, I expect to have only four people here to maintain essential operations.

-We recommend that all employees check their temperatures every morning before eating or drinking anything, and we ask that wives or housemates check theirs daily as well.
-Do not come to work if your temperature is rising.
+We recommend that all employees check their temperatures every morning before eating or drinking anything.
+We also ask that wives or housemates check theirs daily as well.
+Do not come to work if your temperature is rising, this may indicate that you have the COVID-19 Coronavirus.

 If one of us comes down with the virus, or if someone enters the building with the virus, we shut down the business for two days for a deep clean.
-We do this with disinfected wipes, cleaning sprays, gloves and an N95 mask or we contract out the work.
+Consequently, we do this with disinfected wipes, cleaning sprays, gloves, and an N95 mask, or we contract out the work.

 Suggestions to help you protect yourself and others:

-• Keep your hands away from your face, wash your hands 20 seconds before eating, and cough into a tissue or into your arm and away from others.
+- Keep your hands away from your face.
+Wash your hands 20 seconds before eating, and cough into a tissue or your arm and away from others.

-• Do web searches on ways to follow the highest protective hygiene methods.
+- Do web searches on ways to follow the highest protective hygiene methods, during COVID-19.
 We’re talking about a learning curve for each of us.

 To keep the office clean & safe:

-Continue wiping down frequently touched surfaces, such as workstations, countertops and doorknobs.
+Continue wiping down frequently touched surfaces, such as workstations, countertops, and doorknobs to prevent the spread of the coronavirus.

 Is a garage door repair company a life-sustaining business?